Michdo93/raspicam_node_saver/README.md

 The String variable `robot_host` uses the hostname of one RobotCar.
 As example it could be `robotcar`.

-A raspicam_node video or its image frames could be used as for training a neuronal network which could be used as informations for an ADAS.
+A raspicam_node video or its image frames could be used for train a neuronal network which could used these informations for an ADAS.

 The [raspicam_node](https://github.com/Michdo93/raspicam_node/) is forked from here: https://github.com/UbiquityRobotics/raspicam_node